What is a bazaar?

 Challenges with Bazaars

 The unregulated nature of bazaars also creates some problems.
-With few standards on what can be sold, there are risks of defective or counterfeit products.
+With few standards for what can be sold, there is a risk of defective or counterfeit products.
 It is hard for shoppers to know if they can trust the quality of what they buy.

 Some sellers engage in scams or provide bad service.
 With so many sellers, it is hard to track down and punish the dishonest ones.
 Shoppers have little recourse if they are cheated.

 Bargaining for prices is part of the bazaar experience.
-But it also provides opportunities for sellers to overcharge or manipulate shoppers.
+But it also provides sellers with opportunities to overcharge or manipulate shoppers.
 People who are not skilled hagglers may get taken advantage of.

-The crowded layout and lack of control also causes issues.
+The crowded layout and lack of control also cause issues.
 Fire hazards, waste disposal, and security are often not well managed.
 Bazaars sometimes attract thieves who steal from shops or pickpocket shoppers.

 Some bazaar sellers face difficult and precarious economic situations.
 They have few protections as independent vendors if business is slow.
 There is little social safety net if a seller cannot make an income from the bazaar.